metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 Currently the Bundle can only protect form-based authentication using the security.authentication.listener.form service (Default: Symfony\Component\Security\Http\Firewall\UsernamePasswordFormAuthenticationListener).

-May be vurnerable to user enumeration through timing attacks because of differences in database query performance for frequently and infrequently used usernames,

 Throws specific types of Exceptions for different situations (for logging purposes) and leaves it to the login form to hyde differences between them that should not be reported to users.

+May be vurnerable to enumeration of usernames through timing attacks because of differences in database query performance for frequently and infrequently used usernames.
+This can be mitigated by calling ::sleepUntilFixedExecutionTime.
+Under normal circomstances that should be sufficient if the fixedExecutionSeconds is set long enough, but under high (database) server loads when performance degrades, under specific conditons information may still be extractable by timing.

 DOCUMENTATION
 -------------